4.4 Transformative project highlights

 It is notable that the existing saleyards within Boyanup townsite creates land use conflicts with neighbours including odour, noise, dust and effluent disposal, as well as constraining development of fully serviced land.
 Relocating the yards opens the door to residential development.

-A Harvey Water market-led proposal, ‘Collie to Coast’, offers to deliver a water infrastructure project designed to improve water availability and quality for the benefit of agriculture and industrial water users in the South West, particularly supporting agricultural expansion in a proposed 500ha horticulture zone – Myalup Primary Industries Reserve.
+Harvey Water’s market-led proposal phase of the ‘Collie to Coast’ has progressed.
+The project offers to deliver a water infrastructure undertaking designed to improve water availability and quality for the benefit of agriculture and industrial water users in the South West, particularly supporting agricultural expansion in a proposed 500ha horticulture zone – Myalup Primary Industries Reserve.

-Funded by the National Water Grid, the project proposes to deliver a reduction in the salinity of water sourced from the 185GL capacity Wellington Dam, and reduce water loss in the distribution network.
-The potential of Wellington Dam asset is constrained by salinity levels twice the 500 mg/L total dissolved salts acceptable for potable water.
+Originally funded in partnership with the Australian and WA Government, a business case was developed to deliver a reduction in water salinity sourced from the 185GL capacity Wellington Dam, and to reduce water loss in the distribution network.
+The potential of Wellington Dam asset is constrained by salinity levels that exceed potable water two-fold.

-The Collie to Coast study includes stakeholder engagement and will review previous ideas as well as assessing water demand.
-The preliminary business case is expected to be completed in 2024 and will look at options for: the expansion of the existing Binningup desalination plant; construction of a new 20GL capacity Wellington Dam desalination plant; upgrade and extension of water networks; establishment of managed aquifer recharge; and, better utilisation of existing storages.
+The Collie to Coast work considers long-term forecasting and includes stakeholder engagement to maximise inputs and benefits.
+The preliminary business case was completed in 2024 but details are not yet public.
+Options considered include: project scale; the existing Binningup desalination plant; construction of a new 20GL capacity Wellington Dam desalination plant; upgrade and extension of water networks; establishment of managed aquifer recharge; and, better utilisation of existing storages in a drying climate.

 Reducing salinity remains a South West priority issue and boosts regional water security.